slawkens/myaac-docs/customize/plugins/hooks.md

 # Hooks

-Hooks is an events system that allows you to customize AAC and inject code in places you want.
+Hooks aka events system allows you to customize AAC and inject code in places you want.

 In this capitel the most important hooks will be listed.